davelosert/vitest-coverage-report-action/README.md

     - name: 'Test'
       run: npx vitest --coverage
     - name: 'Report Coverage'
-      if: always() # Also generate the report if tests are failing
+      # Set if: always() to also generate the report if tests are failing
+      # Only works if you set `reportOnFailure: true` in your `vitest.config.js` as specified above
+      if: always()
       uses:  davelosert/vitest-coverage-report-action@v2
 ```